BeanstalkFarms/Beanstalk-Analytics/docs/dev.md

 #### Issuing requests to the Locally Deployed Backend (API)

-If you want to test the backend in isolation (without frontend running locally), you can simply send HTTP commands to it using your preferred tool.
+If you want to test the backend in isolation (without the frontend running locally), you can simply send HTTP commands to it using your preferred tool.
 Here are some useful testing commands.

 ```bash